For the year ending December 2017

 Objects and Activities: BACSA is an institution for the recording, preservation and conservation of former European cemeteries and isolated monuments in South Asia prior to 1947.
 It promotes education in the history of all places associated with European residence in the area from the Red Sea to the China coast – wherever the East India Company set foot.
 It is governed by its Constitution and Rules.

 Public Benefit: to guide the public into researching and increasing its understanding of European lives and deaths in South Asia before 1947, through specialist help from BACSA members and others.

-Future Plans: continue to support work at Calcutta’s South Park Street Cemetery and the Kolkata Scottish Heritage Trust’s restoration of the Scottish Cemetery Calcutta.
-Support increased recording and conservation work in Burma.
-Publish the Jhansi Cantonment Cemetery record book.
-Continue to develop cooperation with the Families in British India Society.
-Establish closer relations with the East India Charitable Trust.
+Plans: To continue to support work at Calcutta’s South Park Street Cemetery and the Kolkata Scottish Heritage Trust’s restoration of the Scottish Cemetery Calcutta.
+Develop recording and conservation work in Burma.
+Maintain cooperation with the Families in British India Society.
+Maintain closer relations with the East India Charitable Trust.
 Develop contact with INTACH.
 Establish a BACSA presence on the Facebook social network.
 Digitize Chowkidar to make it freely available on the internet.
 Publish a leaflet for travellers to India using cemeteries as a way of increasing awareness of Britain’s contribution to the sub-continent’s heritage, and to raise BACSA’s profile.